 As you create and format HTML5 charts, you will also discover that many of the properties available to BIRT charts are also available to HTML5 charts.
-In Release 11 Service Pack 4, the chart types supported include column, bar, line, area, pie, doughnut, and scatter charts.
+The chart types supported include column, bar, line, area, pie, doughnut, and scatter charts.